1998 SEAT Open – Doubles

-Larisa Neiland and Helena Suková were the defending champions but only Neiland competed that year with Elena Tatarkova.
+Larisa Neiland and Helena Suková were the reigning champions but only Neiland competed that year with Elena Tatarkova.

 Neiland and Tatarkova lost the final 6–7^{(3–7)}, 6–3, 2–0 after they were forced to retire against Elena Likhovtseva and Ai Sugiyama.

 Seeds

 Champion seeds are indicated in bold text while text in italics indicates the round in which those seeds were eliminated.